IACETH/prescribeSM_cesm_1.2.x/README.md

 Documentation
 -------------

-The documentation is hosted on ReadTheDocs at: http://prescribesm-cesm-12x.readthedocs.io/
+The documentation is hosted on [ReadTheDocs](http://prescribesm-cesm-12.readthedocs.io/en/latest/).

 Source Code
 -----------